SumitJ2002/CampNavig_Frontend/README.md

 # CampNavig Frontend

 CampNavig is a campus navigation app designed specifically for MGM College of Engineering & Technology, Kamothe.
 The application aims to assist students and visitors in navigating the college campus efficiently.
-Developed as a final year project by Mr. Sumit Jaiswar and Mr. Harsh Kamble, the app integrates various technologies to provide a seamless and intuitive user experience.
+Developed as a final year project by Mr. Sumit Jaiswar, the app integrates various technologies to provide a seamless and intuitive user experience.

 ## Table of Contents